Knowing some simple whole grain recipes will inspire you eating more nutrient-dense foods full of fiber.

 Whole grain makes you feel satisfied sooner.
 The fiber and protein of whole grains fill the stomach sooner.
-Additionally, whole grains are digested slower and the blood sugar increases more moderately and stays stable longer.
-Another important health benefit of whole grains is that they prevent constipation, or hard bowel movements.
+Additionally, fiber-rich foods are digested slower and the blood sugar increases more moderately and stays stable longer.
+Another important health benefit of fibrous foods is that they prevent constipation or hard bowel movements.

-What might be interesting for all weight loss aspirants is that recent studies showed that whole grains make a considerable contribution to reducing stomach fat.
+Here is something that might be interesting for all weight loss aspirants.
+A recent study showed that whole grains make a considerable contribution to reducing stomach fat.

 A diet that integrates many whole grain recipes might not only help you with weight loss but can at the same time also lower the risk to develop Diabetes and heart or circulatory problems.

 50-60% of our energy should come from complex carbohydrates.
 Best sources beneath vegetables and fruits are whole grain foods.

 While three or more servings each day will optimize your health benefits, scientists and health experts agree that every bit of it you eat contributes to your health provided you are not sensitive to wheat or have a gluten allergy.

 How to increase your daily consumption – quick and easy